-This is a Witch’s castle, but it isn’t creepy or stereotypical.
+This is a definitely a Witch’s castle, but it isn’t creepy or stereotypical.
 Portraits of women line the walls, most of them beautiful.
-By and large, they have mysterious sexy-smiles.
-Apparently, that’s the custom here.
-Like Marines or rappers who mad-dog the camera, only in sexy instead of pissed.
-I prefer the Witches.
+By and large, they have mysterious-sexy smiles.
+Apparently, that’s their thing.
+Like Marines or rappers who mad-dog the camera, only the Witches are sexy instead of pissed.

 “Are we…are we inside a tree?”